microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/03.welcome-user/deploymentTemplates/README.md

 #### 4. Zip up the code directory manually
 When deploying the ARM template, if the parameter `"alwaysBuildOnDeploy"` was set to `true` then you do not need to include your binaries or the `node_modules` folder in the zipped code as Kudu will build your code or install the NPM packages.

 If it was set to `false` you must include the binaries and `node_modules` or the bot will not run when using zipdeploy.
 Note, the default value for this parameter is `false`.
+The advantage to this approach is that your local code that works will be deployed to Azure as is.

 #### 5. Deploy code to Azure using `az webapp`
+At this point we are ready to deploy the code to the Azure Web App.
 ```bash
 az webapp deployment source config-zip --subscription "<subscription-guid>" --resource-group "<new-group-name>" --name "<name-of-web-app>" --src "Path/to/zipped/code.zip"
 # The --timeout argument is an optional and configurable timeout in seconds for checking the status of deployment.